pletzer/firstStepsInViz/README.md

 for a full list of supported cells.
 Naturally, unstructured grids are more flexible than structured grids.
 The latter are however easier to use (and more efficient).

-We'll start with a polar grid represented as a structured grid:
+We'll start with a polar grid represented as a structured grid.

+Try:
 ```bash
 python grid/polar.py
 ```

 Note how the structured grid is constructed.
 First, the set of coordinates is computed and stored in object `coords`, an array of doubles
 ```python